lauraskelton/secrethandshake/README.md

 First call to server to get Authorization Code, which represents that user's login credentials with the API.
 This is a GET request.
 Send the user to this url to log in and authorize your app to use their account:
 `https://www.hackerschool.com/oauth/authorize?response_type=code&client_id=(my_client_id)&redirect_uri=(my_redirect_uri)`

 Tricks to keep in mind: the redirect should be the same redirect that your app registered with the API when you got your client id and client secret.
-This is the URL that will need to process the returned Authorization Code to request an Access Token from the API in just a minute.
-The things in parentheses should be replaced with your client id and your redirect URI.
+This is the URL that will need to process the returned Authorization Code to request an `access_token` from the API in just a minute.
+The things in parentheses should be replaced with your `client_id` and your `redirect_uri`.

-If the user logs in and authorizes your app, the API will send a GET request to your redirect uri with a "code" parameter with the authorization code for that user.
-You'll use the authorization code in the next step to request an access token for that user.
+If the user logs in and authorizes your app, the API will send a GET request to your redirect uri with a `code` parameter with the Authorization Code for that user.
+You'll use the Authorization Code in the next step to request an `access_token` for that user.

 Request an Access Token
 ------
-Second call to server to get Access Token, which you will use to sign each API request you make.
-Signing a request with a valid Access Token lets you access whatever the logged-in user has permission to access.
+Second call to server to get `access_token`, which you will use to sign each API request you make.
+Signing a request with a valid `access_token` lets you access whatever the logged-in user has permission to access.
 This must be a POST request.
 Make a POST request to this URL in the background (no need to redirect the user to this page this time).
-Again, the things in parentheses should be replaced with your own client id, client secret, redirect URI, and the `code` the API just sent you for the user.
+Again, the things in parentheses should be replaced with your own `client_id`, `client_secret`, `redirect_uri`, and the `code` the API just sent you for the user.

 * URL: `https://www.hackerschool.com/oauth/token`